-Regardless of underlying etiology, musculoskeletal disorders generally share the same characteristic symptomology (chronic pain) and reductions in functional ability.
+Regardless of underlying etiology, musculoskeletal disorders generally share the same characteristic symptomology (chronic pain) and/or reductions in functional ability (although some cases can be asymptomatic).
 Reductions in functional ability include limited mobility in the joints, reduced range of motion (ROM), and reduced muscular strength in the limbs.
-The extent of functional impairment depends on a variety of factors, including the type of musculoskeletal disorder, area(s) affected, and the severity of tissue damage.
+The extent of functional impairment depends on a variety of factors, including the type of musculoskeletal disorder, area(s) affected, psychosocial factors, compensation, and (to a fairly weak extent) the severity of tissue damage.